 In This Article

 Plowing headlong into a snow drift was not exactly what you had in mind when you set off in your car that evening.
 Nor were you expecting the blizzard that caused this unscheduled stop, since the forecast had only called for flurries.
 But Mother Nature had other plans that night, very different from the ones you had made.
 Her plans involved a whiteout and the fool who dared to drive in it.
-Hope you brought a good sleeping bag — you’re spending a sub-freezing night in your car.
+Hope you brought a good sleeping bag, and spent some time preparing your vehicle for cold weather — you’re spending a sub-freezing night in your car.

 Your sweet new ride may have the works — seat warmers, HID lights, winter tires, and four-wheel drive at the push of a button.
 Fine capabilities, to be sure.
 But does it have the things onboard that are actually important?